valenciac/shiny-gallery/README.md

 # Shiny Apps Gallery

 A hub for my interactive apps.
-Click on the 'Open app' button to launch the app.
+Click on the 'Open App' button to launch the app.

 ## Apps
 ### 1) An app with clickable images